 Does gonorrhoea cause cervical cancer?

 No, gonorrhoea doesn’t cause cervical cancer.

 It's possible to get a sexually transmitted infection (STI) by having sex with someone who has an STI, even if they have no symptoms.

-If you have a sexually transmitted infection they’ll also help prevent you from passing it on to someone else.
+If you have an STI they’ll also help prevent you from passing it on to someone.

 - Use external condoms or internal condoms every time you have vaginal or anal sex.
 How to use condoms.

-- If you have oral sex, use a condom to cover the penis, or a latex or polyurethane (soft plastic) square to cover the anus or female genitals.
+- If you have oral sex, use a condom to cover the penis, or a dam (latex or plastic square) to cover the vulva or anus.

 - Avoid sharing sex toys.
 If you do share them, wash them or cover them with a new condom before anyone else uses them.

 This website can only give you general information about sexually transmitted infections.
 Our gonorrhoea information is based on evidence-based guidance produced by The British Association for Sexual Health and HIV (BASHH).